sylhare/Excel_VBA/readme.md

 - ListFillRange: name of the created named range
 - MatchEntry: 2 – fmMatchEntryNone

+The LinkedCell `B3` is the searching cell, it will print the result of the search.
 If you haven't change the name of the combobox, the default one should be `ComboBox1` and you can copy paste that into the VBA part of your sheet:

 ```vb